PrmDem/holbertonschool-hbnb/part2/hbnb/README.md

             FICHIER: `__init__.py`
             FICHIER: `facade.py` <- handles business logic such as implementation & interactions between the components
         FICHIER: `__init__.py` <- to treat directory as importable package
-    FICHIER: `run.py` <- Launches our app
-    FICHIER: `config.py` <- used for configuring environment variables and application settings
-    FICHIER: `README.md` <- to explain our lil project to the world (za warudo)
-    FICHIER: `requirements.txt` <- lists Python packages needed for the project